Tennis Elbow Treatment

 Wear the Wrist Brace while your sleeping.
 The wrist brace does not need to be worn during the day.
 This brace will prevent your wrist from going into flexion while you sleep and allow the tendons that are flared up to heal.

 You can find a link to purchase this wrist guard HERE

 - Stop doing what’s causing your pain.
 Hanging drywall, painting, online gaming addictions, give your arm and hand a break for 3 to 4 days, and see if things clear up.

-5. Treatment, get in ASAP, the sooner we start the healing process the easier it will be to fix.
-Treatment will usually include Interferential Current Therapy, Pressure Point and Muscle Release.
-Education will be a big part of prevention of future flare-ups.
+- Education will be a big part of prevention of future flare-ups.
 If the arm is not substantially better in 6 to 8 treatments we would ask your MD for an Ultrasound and get to the bottom of why it’s not healing normally.

 Stretches and Exercises